The Kodály Institute@UTC

 Residents of northeast Alabama and north Georgia may qualify for regional tuition rates.

 Want to share this information with someone else or need a concise summary of this page?
 We have a printable brochure that does just that.
+A new brochure will be available for 2021.

 Scholarships will be applied to the course fee.
 Recipients are responsible for the balance of the fee and the purchase of all necessary books and materials.